-The Zeitgeist Tapes is a podcast hosted by Emma Burnell and Steve Fielding which takes a look at the point where politics and pop culture collide.
-You can hear me joining Emma and Steve on this edition to talk about Free For All, the election-themed episode of Patrick McGoohan’s hallucinogenic Cold War nightmare The Prisoner from 1967.
-It may take a look at electioneering, personal liberty and the role of the press in public life from what would seem to be a more innocent time and perspective – well, relatively – but as we find out during the course of the chat, it still has plenty of relevance for the modern world – and indeed especially right now.
-There’s also some further discussion about what aspects of The Prisoner do and don’t make sense (and you might be surprised by which ones I think do and don’t), why in many senses it was really just another television series and not the sacred text that some try to demand it is, whether The Prisoner actually has any kind of a definable political slant, and just how truly chilling those opening titles really are.
+Free For All, in which an ‘election’ is held in The Village, is one of the most striking episodes of The Prisoner from a present day perspective and you can hear me talking about it on The Zeitgeist Tapes, a podcast hosted by Emma Burnell and Steve Fielding taking a look at the point where politics and pop culture collide.
+Free For All may take a look at electioneering, personal liberty and the role of the press in public life from what would appear to be a more innocent time and perspective – well, relatively – but as we find out during the course of the chat, it still has plenty of relevance for the modern world – and indeed especially right now.
+There’s also some discussion about what aspects of The Prisoner do and don’t make sense – and you might well be surprised by which ones I think do and don’t – why in many regards it was really just another television series and not the sacred text that some try to demand that it is, whether The Prisoner actually has any kind of a definable political slant at all, and just how truly chilling those opening titles really are.
+I mean I’ve mentioned that twice now.
+They really are chilling.

 You can download The Zeitgeist Tapes: The Prisoner from here or listen to it below.

 About The Zeitgeist Tapes